UPDATE: Power outages hit Cowlitz County as high winds expected through Tuesday evening

 People are also reading…

+Crews were able to restore power for thousands of people in Castle Rock at 9:21 a.m. after an early morning outage, said Dietz.
 Dietz said 1,980 residents were without power as of about 2 p.m., and all crews have been dispatched to multiple areas around Cowlitz County.
-Crews were able to restore power for thousands of people in Castle Rock at 9:21 a.m., said Dietz.

-Dietz said the power outages are in no way connected to a string of recent deliberate attacks on electrical substations in the Pacific Northwest.
+Dietz said the power outages were caused by the weather and are in no way connected to a string of recent deliberate attacks on electrical substations in the Pacific Northwest.

 Clark County Public District Utility reported on its website that 18,865 residents were without power as of 1:50 p.m.